A measurement of the mean electronic excitation energy of liquid xenon: Systematic uncertainties and corrections

 \subsubsection{Infrared sensitivity}

 Apart from emitting light in the VUV~region, GXe is known to emit significantly in the infrared (IR)~\cite{Carugno:1998tb,BRESSI2000254}: it features a strong line at $\SI{1300}{nm}$ wavelength at a VUV-comparable zero-field light yield of $(21 \pm 3)\,\si{photons / keV}$\footnote{This is only a lower limit measured at $\SIrange{700}{1600}{nm}$ but can be assumed to be the true value considering Ref.~\cite{Bressi:2001st}.} at $\SI{2}{bar}$, measured with $\alpha$-particles at $\SI{4.3}{MeV}$~\cite{BELOGUROV2000167}.
 LXe features a different IR~scintillation spectrum which emits mostly below $\SI{1200}{nm}$ but with a very poor yield~\cite{Bressi:2001st}.
 For this reason, only the $S2$~light can contain a significant amount of IR~radiation.
 However, both photosensor types are insensitive at these wavelengths and thus IR-scintillation does not contribute significantly to our signals.
-For the SiPMs, the band gap of silicon sets a sensitivity cutoff at $\sim \SI{1100}{nm}$ and, according to the manufacturer, the PMT is insensitive beyond $\SI{1000}{nm}$.
+For the SiPMs, the band gap of silicon sets a sensitivity cutoff at $\sim \SI{1100}{nm}$.
+According to the manufacturer, the PMT is insensitive beyond $\SI{1000}{nm}$ which is confirmed by the trend of the spectral response curve in Ref.~\cite{Schrott:2021flv} that shows a vanishing QE for wavelengths above $\SI{650}{nm}$.